michnotmeesh/michnotmeesh.github.io/essays/validate-code.md

 <img class="ui image medium centered" src="../images/github.jpeg">
 </div>

 Git is basically the ultimate redo button and GitHub is the log that keeps all the old changes.
-I haven't used the individual commits, fetch, or branches in any practical ways just yet, but I can see how useful it would be when working on a bigger project with multiple developers.
+I haven't used the individual commits, fetch, or branches in a practical way just yet, but I can see how useful it would be when working on a bigger project with multiple developers.
 I also really appreciate how each commit distinguishes changes; green for additions, yellow for modifications, and red for deletion.
 Each commits even logs who made the changes.

 ## As a Developer